 Hello!
 I'm Annika and I'm a coffee-loving, work-addicted, laughter-obsessed, wanderlusting girl who often finds (mis)adventures in New York City while on my dreamchasing quest.

 Words have been my passion for my entire life - and I've built a career on it.
-By day, I am a Communications Project Manager at an Ivy League medical institution.
-By night, my life comes alive - I'm an agented and published writer of romcoms: Love, Chai, and Other Four-Letter Words, came out in 2021, and Sugar, Spice and Can't Play Nice comes out May 2, 2023.
+I'm an agented and published writer of romcoms: Love, Chai, and Other Four-Letter Words, came out in 2021, and Sugar, Spice and Can't Play Nice comes out May 2, 2023.
 I'm also the host of a podcast called That Desi Spark, which explores stigmatized social issues from a South Asian, first-generation, millennial lens.

 Welcome to my home online.
 Grab a cup of chai, make yourself comfortable, and don't hesitate to leave a note!